A bicategory of decorated cospans: Definitions and background

 \begin{defn} A lax double functor $F \colon \lC \to \lD$ between monoidal pseudo double categories is $\textbf{(lax) monoidal}$ if it is equipped with: \begin{enumerate} \item{a morphism $\epsilon \colon 1_{\lD} \to F(1_{\lC})$} \item{a natural transformation $\mu_{A,B} \colon F(A) \otimes F(B) \to F(A \otimes B)$ for all objects $A$ and $B$ of $\lC$} \item{a morphism $\delta \colon U_{1_{\lD}} \to F(U_{1_{\lC}})$} \item{a natural transformation $\nu_{M,N} \colon F(M) \otimes F(N) \to F(M \otimes N)$ for all horizontal 1-cells $N$ and $M$ of $\lC$} \end{enumerate} such that the following diagrams commute: for objects $A,B$ and $C$ of $\lC$,

 and for horizontal 1-cells $N_{1},N_{2}$ and $N_{3}$ of $\lC$,

-\end{defn} Note that our monoidal lax double functors laxly preserve both the tensor product and composition, so that we in fact have \emph{lax} monoidal lax double functors.
+We also require that: \begin{enumerate} \item{We have equalities $S \circ F_1 = F_0 \circ S$ and $T \circ F_1 = F_0 \circ T$ of lax monoidal functors.} \item{The composition constraints for the lax double functor $F$ are monoidal natural transformations.} \end{enumerate} \end{defn} Note that our monoidal lax double functors laxly preserve both the tensor product and composition, so that we in fact have \emph{lax} monoidal lax double functors.
 We will simply say `lax monoidal double functor' to avoid repetitiveness. \begin{defn} A \textbf{braided lax monoidal double functor} $F \colon \lC \to \lD$ between braided monoidal pseudo double categories is a lax monoidal double functor that makes the following diagrams commute for all objects $A$ and $B$ of $\lC$ and all horizontal 1-cells $M$ and $N$ of $\lC$.

 \end{defn} \begin{defn} A \textbf{symmetric lax monoidal double functor} is a braided lax monoidal double functor between symmetric monoidal pseudo double categories. \end{defn}